 - The ability to accelerate depreciation for business property on Indian reservations is extended to December 31, 2021.

 - The refundable payroll tax credit for paid sick and family leave is extended to March 31, 2021.

 The legislation included additional provisions to help offset the effects of the pandemic on individuals and businesses.
 These other provisions include:

 - Direct payment of $600 to individuals who are making less than $75,000 and $1,200 to couples who are making less than $150,000.
 There is an additional $600 that can be received for each dependent child under the age of 17.

 - Those on unemployment will receive an additional $300 for all workers receiving unemployment benefits through March 14, 2021.

 - Depreciation of certain residential rental property over a 30-year period for those that elected real property trade or business under section 163(j).

 - Lowers the minimum low-income housing tax credit to 4%.

-- Temporary special rules that will allow taxpayers with unused health and dependent flexible spending accounts to roll from 2020 to 2021 and from 2021 to 2022.
+- Temporary special rules will allow taxpayers with unused health and dependent flexible spending accounts to roll from 2020 to 2021 and from 2021 to 2022.

 - The legislation establishes rental assistance for states and local governments.
 The funds can be used for payment of rent, rent arrears, utilities, and energy costs as well as those costs in arrears.